 3) Don't forget, you need a permit for each day that you set foot on Indian land.
 (Cold Springs is located on Indian land.)

 There is a decent place to camp near water on the USFS side of the fence that delineates the Indian Reservation boundary.
-The campsite is located approximately 1.5 miles from the Cold Springs trailhead near the stream that comes down from the Scenic Pass.
+The campsite is located approximately 1.5 miles from the Cold Springs trailhead near Relic Stream, which comes down from the Scenic Pass.
 Keep in mind there are cattle upstream.
-A good water filter is required to safely drink this water.
+A good water filter is absolutely required to safely drink this water.

 The campsite offers nice views of the valley to the south and east and is surrounded by Sagebrush, Aspens, Lodgepole and White Bark Pine trees.
 It is sheltered somewhat from the cows grazing in the meadow.

 As an alternative, you can purchase an additional permit/day from the Crowheart Store to camp on the Indian Reservation.
 The only advantage to this would be if the Cold Springs is flowing and you wanted a cleaner water source.
-(The fence keeps the cattle off of the reservation.)
+(The fence keeps the cattle off of the reservation, away from the Cold Springs water source.)